Top reasons to hike through Banff and the Canadian Rockies

 Getting there and meeting location

 To get to Banff National Park, most people fly into Calgary International Airport.
-Once you get to Calgary, you will meet with your guide at a predetermined location.
+You will meet with your guide at a predetermined location in Banff or Canmore.